Tips for Working with Cowork

 • Calculating percentages — may use the wrong base number

-3.2 Review Excel Formulas Created by Cowork
+3.2 Verify Excel Formulas Created by Cowork

-• Formula ranges not covering all data
+• Formula range doesn't cover all data

-• Nested IF conditions in the wrong order
+• Nested IF conditions in wrong order

 • VLOOKUP using Exact Match when it should use Approximate, or vice versa

-3.3 Always Review Before Sharing
+3.3 Always Review Before Forwarding

 • Does the data match the source?